NCG-Leiden/NCG-Leiden.github.io/index.md

-# Noncommutative geometry reading seminar
+# Noncommutative Geometry Reading Seminar
 ## Topic for September-December 2022: Groupoid C*-algebras

 In the upcoming 2022 fall semester, we will be running a seminar on Groupoids and C*-algebras.